Will Sunak’s reshuffle change election outcome? Here’s what the pollsters think

 Could the reshuffle narrow the difference significantly?
 Mr Hopkins was doubtful.
 He even raised the possibility that Ms Braverman's sacking could lead to more trouble for the party depending on how she acts as a backbencher.

+Ms Braverman's incendiary letter to the PM tonight is a strong indication she's not about to settle into a quiet life as a loyal backbench MP.
+She accused the PM of "betrayal" over a promise to stop small boat crossings, of having "manifestly and repeatedly failed to deliver" on key policies, and for good measure added his "distinctive style of government means you are incapable of doing so".

-"Our data tended to pick up that Suella Braverman was increasingly unpopular with the general public though increasingly popular among Conservative voters.
+Mr Hopkins said: "Our data tended to pick up that Suella Braverman was increasingly unpopular with the general public though increasingly popular among Conservative voters.

 "And there is a danger for Rishi Sunak that she has the potential to create problems for him on the backbenches."